-- You also can adjust the white balance when recording images (page 75). - Altering the white balance of an image causes the original image and the altered version to be stored as separate files. - When you display an altered image on the camera's monitor screen, the date and time indicates when the image was originally recorded, not when the image was altered.
+- You also can adjust the white balance when recording images (page 76). - The original snapshot is retained in memory and not deleted. - When you display an altered image on the camera's monitor screen, the date and time indicates when the image was originally recorded, not when the image was altered.